thusser252/code-society-25-2/lesson_06/README.md

 ```bash
 npm run check
 ```
-1. You must only submit changes to the `expression_calculator.ts` file to receive full credit.
+1. You must only submit changes to the `expression_calculator.ts` and `.env.test` files to receive full credit.

 ### Stretch Assignment